DivineOmega/omega-search/README.md

-# Search
+# Omega Search

-Search allows you to easily add an intelligent search engine to your website or web application.
+Omega Search allows you to easily add an intelligent search engine to your website or web application.
 It can be configured to search any database table.

 ## Installation